elixir4dev/todo_api/Tutorial.md

 `The database for TodoApi.Repo has been created`

 From the command line vavigate to the project directory with the command cd todo_api and start the Phoenix server with the command `mix phx.server`.

-You should be able to access the default Phoenix welcome page by opening your web browser and navigating to http://localhost:4000.
+Now you will get a 404

-## Create the API Controller, JSON view and context
+## Create the Schema

 We are going to create a `Todo` schema inside a context named `Tasks`.
 Add the following attributes as fields inside the Todo schema: